Savones/SpeakSprouts/README.md

 So please note that the merged files should not be part of my grading.
 You can view all of these changes [here](https://github.com/Savones/SpeakSprouts/pull/1).

-## Requirements for the finished project
+## Current functionalities

 ### Profiles

-A profile should include an username, known languages and language levels, a profile picture, bio and a chosen color for the profile background.

-### Functionalities

-Functionalities for users:
 - user can login, logout, make a new account and delete their account
-- user can edit their own profile
+- user can edit their profile by changing their profile picture, bio and the list of languages they know and how well they know them
+- a profile includes the community posts a user has made
-- user can view their or other users profile
+- user can view other peoples profiles
-- user can search for other users (based on languages or usernames)
+- user can search for other users from the home page
-- user can start a chat with another user if they are language partners
-- user can request to be another users language partner
-- user can accept or deny a request from another user to be their language partner
-- user can block another user or just remove them as a partner
-- user can add a review on a language partners profile
-- user can make community posts and comment or like other peoples posts

-## Current functionalities

-### Profiles

-- login,logout and registeration are done
-- can view own profile and other peoples profiles
-- own profile can be edited
-- profile editing still has some bugs and some more profile info to be added

 ### Language partners

-- a request to a user to become language partners can be sent from the other users profile
+- a request to another user to become language partners can be sent from the other users profile
-- a user can write a message to go along the request
+- a user can write a message to go along with the request
-- if two people are already language partners the send request button won't show up, instead the remove partner and open chat will
+- if two people are already language partners the "send request" button won't show up, instead the "remove" partner and "open chat" will
 - partner connection can be removed by clicking the remove button in their profile
 - requests sent to a user can be found in notifications page by clicking the bell icon at top-right
 - user can accept or deny requests sent to them, and also view the request messages
+- accepting a request opens a chat between the language partners

 ### Chats

 - user can chat only with people they are language partners with
-- chats can be accessed from main page on the left side by clicking the chat icon under a username
+- chats can be accessed from on the left side of the home page by clicking the chat icon under an username, or from another users profile
-- every chat sent gets saved to database, old chat messages can be viewed by scrolling
+- every message sent gets saved to database, old chat messages can be viewed by scrolling
-- dates and times that chats were sent are also showing
+- dates and times the chats were sent are displayd on the chat
+- the latest message sent in every chat is displayed on the home page
+- the order of chats is that the latest chat interaction is at the top, also the amount of unread messages is displayed for each chat

 ### Community posts

-- all posts can be viewed from the home page and clicked open with the view post button
+- all posts can be viewed from the home page and clicked open with the "view post" button
 - a new post can be made by clicking the add post button in home page
 - users can leave comments under posts
+- users community posts are displayed on their profile

 ## Known issues

-- When editing your profile if you change a language related information, your bio and profile picture changes disappear (to avoid: change language info, then other info before saving)
+- When editing your profile if you first choose a profile image and then change language related information, the new profile image turns back to the old one.
+This is due to a poor editing page design and the lack of time to change it.
+This bug can be avoided by either saving the image before changing the language options or by first changing the languages and then the image.
-- Data validating is still missing from some places, for example any sized profile picture can be added currently

 ## Instructions for testing